webosose/website/content/en/samples/posts/2023-12-21-facial-recognition-based-kiosks.md

 **Author: Dahun Kim, Yeongjae Shin, Junseok Park, Seungwoon Lee, Donghyuk Shin**

-## Overview of Project
+## Overview of the Project

-The project demonstrates how to develop a face recognition-based kiosk that **recognizes the user's face** and **provides custom menu recommendations** and **menu lists**.
+This project demonstrates how to develop a face recognition-based kiosk that **recognizes the user's face** and **provides customized menu recommendation** and **menu lists**.

-The kiosk app provides the following features:
+Key features are as follows:

-- User registration
+- User Registration
 - User Recognition
-- User Custom Menu Recommendations
+- Customized Menu Recommendation
-- Kiosk Order Processing
+- Order Placement

 ## Prepare the Target device